nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the Entry Tracker facilitate the manipulation of the collection of ```Entry``` instances that are associated with that particular ```Ledger``` instance.

 For the sake of brevity, this section will focus on the discussion of the Manual Tracker.
+Section [2.2.2.3] (#2.2.2.3) will describe the edit operation of the Entry Tracker, which is sufficiently unique to Manual Tracker operations to merit detailed discussion.

 The Manual Tracker is capable of executing the following states of operation: